Foundation Mathematics Units 3 and 4

 What do you do?

 The structure of this course consists of weekly tasks, assignments and projects.
-These tasks are aimed at students achieving all outcomes in a number of key knowledge and skills related to the Areas of Study.
+These tasks will support students to achieve the three outcomes of the course by demonstrating key knowledge and skills related to the areas of study.

 What skills do you need?